redstone59/TwitchMakesATAS/README.md

 ### PLAY \[start=0\] \[end=length of the movie\]
 Plays the TAS from the specified starting frame to the end frame.
 If no arguments are specified, then it plays the whole movie.
 Requires a majority vote.

+Examples:

+`PLAY`: Plays the whole movie
+`PLAY 161`: Plays the movie starting from frame 160.
+`PLAY 161,803`: Plays the movie from frame 160, and pauses on frame 803.
+`PLAY 0,803`: Plays the movie from the start, pausing at frame 803.

 ### PIANO frame
 Changes the piano roll to start from the frame specified.
 Requires a majority vote.